Officials Program & Pathway

 • Referees under 18 use a green whistle during games

-• Participating associations promote the initiative to their community via various communication channels
+• Participating associations promote the initiative across their community channels

-• Referee Supervisors, Referee Coaches, and Venue Supervisors monitor sideline behaviour and offer support as required
+• Referee Supervisors, Referee Coaches and Venue Supervisors monitor sideline behaviour and offer support as needed

 • The initiative aligns with Basketball Victoria's Child Safeguarding policy